flavio70/Gcalendar/README.md

 - Get the OAuth2 credential file for your calendar

-        copy the file into /srv/gcalendar/daemon/client_secret.json
+        get the json credential files from https://console.developers.google.com copy the file into /srv/gcalendar/daemon/client_secret.json see https://developers.google.com/google-apps/calendar/ for help on how to generate credentials for your application.

 - Create the log files with correct rights